 The Apprenticeship Standards have been designed to be relevant and applicable to employers across a wide variety of sectors and sizes and are designed to be appropriate, relevant and feasible in a range of different contexts - while also ensuring consistency.
-So far there are four approved and published Apprenticeship Standards in the screen industries (with several more currently in development):
+So far there are nine approved and published Apprenticeship Standards in the screen industries (with several more currently in development):

 - Assistant Technical Director (Visual Effects)

 - Broadcast Production Assistant

 - Junior 2D Artist (Visual Effects)

 - Broadcast and Media Systems Engineer